Betterment vs. Vanguard

-Betterment vs. Vanguard Comparison
+Betterment vs. Vanguard: A Comparison

-Now let’s take a look at these investment apps in more detail – and see how Betterment and Vanguard compare across each category.
+Assuming you have $50,000 in assets and would like to decide between Betterment and Vanguard, we’ll now take a look at these investment apps in more detail – and see how Betterment and Vanguard compare across each category.

 Betterment’s Digital plan doesn’t have an account minimum, meaning you can start investing with as little as $100!